wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Single-Sign-On-for-WSO2-SP.md

-# Configuring Single Sign-On for WSO2 SP
+# Configuring Single Sign-On for WSO2 SI

+//todo
 !!! note

 The functionality described in this section is not yet released.